rubengerritsen/KMC/README.md

 ### Dependencies

-The current implementation uses some functionality from the Eigen library, see: <http://eigen.tuxfamily.org/>.
+The current implementation uses some functionality from the Eigen and Boost libraries, see <http://eigen.tuxfamily.org/> and <https://www.boost.org/>.